Show kids where the body’s energy comes from and how important sleep and relaxation are for being active.

 To use this with your students click here.

 Learn About Recharging Your Body

-Ask students to guess what they have in common with a handheld game, remote-control toy car, and a computer.
+Ask students to guess what they have in common with a video game, remote-control toy car, and a computer.
 (They too must recharge to get energy!)

 What Does Having Energy Mean?

 Lead a class discussion about how students look and feel when their energy is low.
 Follow with a discussion about how students look and feel when they have all the energy they need.
-Tell students they need to recharge their energy by sleeping and relaxing to have the energy they need to be active!
+Tell students that their bodies need to recharge by sleeping and relaxing to have the energy they need to be active!

 Time: 20 Minutes

 Show kids how making healthy choices can cause a chain reaction of feeling good and making more healthy choices.Start Lesson